-This interesting article explains in detail many of the wrong assumptions of the so-called "MTHFR-experts".
-It shows why some of their assumptions are based on facts almost pulled out of thin air.
-And it raises the question of how they can be sure about suggesting supplements based on single mutations.
-We look at the science behind it.
-One assumption among "MTHFR-experts" is that homozyguous mutation in MTHFR C677T results in activity reduction of 70% of this single SNP (single nucleotide polymorphism), and that is far from proven.
-Another assumption is that the same mutation results in folate deficiency, and that is far from the truth in most cases.
-You should also read our BLOG-post "Methylfolate - the "suicidal" nutrient (don't believe the hype)".
-Some even recommend multi-vitamins, eating folate-rich foods or even take folate supplements, and that could make things even worse due to high folate level in these.
+Another assumption from the "experts" is that the same mutation results in folate deficiency, and that is far from the truth in most cases (based on the alternative fact that you produce up to 70% less methylfolate when you have a double C677T mutation).
+If you read on, you will find the underlying scientific findings the "experts" use does not prove that at all.
+You should also read our BLOG-post "Methylfolate - the "suicidal" nutrient (don't believe the hype)."
+Some even recommend multivitamins, eating folate-rich foods or even take folate supplements, and that could make things even worse.
 Folate is not better than folic acid, and methylfolate is just slightly better.
-The assumption that one "cannot" convert folic acid, and only convert naturally occurring folate, is totally wrong.
+The assumption that one "cannot" convert folic acid, and only convert naturally occurring folate, is entirely wrong.
 Too much of any of these (even methylfolate) could be a problem, but not for these reasons.
-Detoxing also seem to be a focus, but why not address the cause of the problem, which is poor methylation, by taking SAMe and cofactors instead of a bunch of alternative detoxing activities only?
+Detoxing also seems to be a focus, but why not address the cause of the problem, which is poor methylation, by taking SAMe and cofactors instead of a bunch of alternative detoxing activities only?
 Of course, living a healthy lifestyle is also important.
-Besides, MTHFR does not mean that you are undermethylated (even if most maybe are), you could also be overmethylated (even if that is more rare), and that results in diametrically different symptoms and needs.
-"MTHFR-experts" might give you the impression that MTHFR mutants is one homogeneous population with the same "disease", and that taking a genetic test will give you many answers.
+Besides, MTHFR does not mean that you are under-methylated (even if most maybe are), you could also be over-methylated (even if that is rarer), and that results in diametrically different symptoms and needs.
+"MTHFR-experts" might give you the impression that MTHFR mutants are one homogeneous population with the same "disease", and that taking a genetic test will give you many answers.
 What they don't tell you is that it just gives you a lot of questions and confusion.
-This makes you more susceptible to their easy or complex explanations and recommendations since they are the "experts", and if you have that single mutation everything can be "explained".
+This makes you more susceptible to their simple or complex explanations and recommendations since they are the experts, and if you have that single mutation, everything can be explained.

 “In general, methylation tends to inhibit or prevent gene expression, and the absence of a methyl mark tends to promote expression.
 Once established in the womb, the marks are firmly in place and usually persist throughout life.
 Environmental insults can produce deviant marks in the womb or later in life.
-Although the technology for reversing deviant bookmarks is still unavailable, effective therapies for treatment of many epigenetic disorders are known today.
-For example, many paranoid schizophrenics exhibit excessive dopamine activity that can be normalized by Vitamin B-3 that uncoils DNA to increase gene expression of DAT proteins (comment: this is the case for overmethylation).
+Although the technology for reversing deviant bookmarks is still unavailable, effective therapies for the treatment of many epigenetic disorders are known today.
+For example, many paranoid schizophrenics exhibit excessive dopamine activity that can be normalized by Vitamin B-3 that uncoils DNA to increase gene expression of DAT proteins (comment: this is the case for over-methylation).
 In another example, methionine and SAMe act as serotonin reuptake inhibitors by compacting chromatin to reduce production of SERT transport proteins. (comment: this is the case for undermethylation)”.

 As this article from American Heart Association suggests:

-“Mild to moderate homocysteine elevations are common; extremely high homocysteine elevations are uncommon”
+“Mild to moderate homocysteine elevations are common; extremely high homocysteine elevations are uncommon”.

 “If I Have Elevated Homocysteine, Should I Be Treated?

 “In the United States, ≈20% to 40% of white and Hispanic individuals are heterozygous for MTHFR C677T… Although having a reduced enzyme function of MTHFR can lead to elevated homocysteine levels, it does not necessarily do so; many people have normal homocysteine levels” (comment: for this group there is no scientific proof indicating elevated homocysteine, quite the contrary according to sources above, and even if it was the case, the elevation is nothing to worry about).

 We mentioned some studies of homozygous MTHFR C677T.
 “MTHFR 677C>T polymorphism is the one most extensively investigated.
 However, the lack of homogeneity in the data and the high number of factors influencing plasma homocysteine concentrations remain conflicting.
 Moreover, studies on the evaluation of therapeutic interventions in improving the atherogenic profile, lowering plasma homocysteine levels, and preventing vascular events, have shown inconsistent results”.